 Happy Tuesday!
 How was your Thanksgiving weekend?
 I hope you got to relax a bit and also had a chance to do some holiday shopping.
-We had a lovely Thanksgiving weekend.
-After a festive and relaxing Thanksgiving day dinner we headed out an hour and half away to the seaside towns of Monterey and Carmel.
+After a festive and relaxing Thanksgiving day dinner we headed to the seaside towns of Monterey and Carmel.

 We went for a quick two-day visit to Monterey and Carmel.
 On day one we relaxed by the ocean watching sea otters and sea lions frolicking in the cold Pacific waters and on day two we went wine tasting in Carmel Valley Wine Trail.